 Samgyupsal (삼겹살): pork belly, which is the post popular meat of choice for a night out in Korea, is just one of many options for Korean barbecue.
 Galbi (갈비), ribs, usually of the pork variety, or Hanu (한우), Korean-raised beef, are my other two recommendations for a nice night of barbecue, though are a bit harder to find than pork belly.
 None of these are specific to Busan, but I had to include them just in case this is your only trip to Korea!

 Milmyeon (밀면): cold noodles serves similarly to (my beloved cold noodle) Nangmyeon (물냉면), but made with wheat flour instead of buckwheat, and with a big dollop of hot pepper paste on top.
 Both milmyeon and naengmyeon are made with a meat broth and are often eaten right after barbecue, especially pork belly.
+In my humble opinion, this is one of the most emblematic dishes of South Korean cuisine.

 Various Anju (안주): anju is a term meaning “food eaten while drinking alcohol,” and many bars will require you to order some anju to go with your liquor or beer.
 Most anju are foods that, if eaten together, would make up a meal in countries like the US, but in Korea they’re just fried, salty foods that cut the bite of the alcohol.
 Food isn’t actually a meal without rice, after all.
 If you’re a big group, look for the words “모든” or “모든안주,” which means it’s a mix of all or almost all the dishes they offer.
 It’ll give everyone a variety of dishes to try with their soju (소주) and beer (맥주).